Photos

 Lucian Brodie died young

 Following a family tradition, Lucian attended medical school and graduated from the Louisville (KY) Medical University in 1856 or 1857.
 He settled in Ripley, Lauderdale Co., Tennessee, where he worked as a physician.
 During the Civil War he served as a surgeon in the Confederate Army.
-It is not known why he died in Montgomery Co., Tennessee, but he might have been staying with his sister Etha.
-His widow probably died before 1880, when their children were living with relatives.
+He died while visiting his sister Etha in Montgomery County, Tennessee.
 In 1883, his brother Henry was appointed guardian of his surviving children Eugene and Claude.

 3 John W. Brodie was born on November 6, 1832 36 in Montgomery Co., Tennessee .
 He died on March 9, 1866 36.
 He is buried in the Jordan/Grace Shelby Cemetery, Montgomery Co., Tennessee.